albop/eco309/slides/optimization.md

   - NLSolve.jl: multidimensional root finding (+complementarities)
   - Optim.jl: minimization
 - The two latter libraries have a somewhat peculiar API, but it's worth absorbing it.
-  - in particular they provide non-alocating algorithms for functions that modify arguments in place
+  - in particular they provide non-allocating algorithms for functions that modify arguments in place
   - they are compatible with automatic differentiation

 ```